 If possible, technology-based equipment should be trialled at home for a period before a purchasing decision is made.
 This is especially important when considering a higher cost item.
 Before undertaking the trial, understand any conditions of the trial and find out whether telephone support is available.

-Step 8: Access training
+Step 8: See if any training is provided

 Access to training is an important consideration, especially when purchasing more complex technology.
 Many suppliers of low vision services and products will offer this.
 If possible, a person with low vision should ask a friend, carer or relative to attend the training with them for ongoing backup support.